 English

-The Glass Menagerie by Tennessee Williams
+The Glass Menagerie By Tennessee Williams

-One of the famous play by the playwright Tennessee Williams is The Glass Menagerie.
-This play had brought fame to him and he came in the limelight.
-There are many people who suggest that the play was more of an autobiographical play written by Tennessee.
-There were characters in the play that the writer took inspiration from his life.
 There was one character who resembled his dramatic mother.
-He introduced a character who resembled a lot like his sister.
+He introduced a character who resembled his sister a lot.
 In the analysis of this brilliant play, written by one of the renowned playwrights of the last century, there are several characters who were beautifully written and described by Tennessee, but there was this one character in the play, Tom Winfield.
-The entire play is being told to the audience by Tom.
+Tom tells the entire play to the audience.
 He is the narrator and a single son of her mother.
 He has a sister, who is very fragile, whom he cares a lot for.
-In this character analysis, it is Tom Wingfield who is being analyzed.
+In this character analysis, Tom Wingfield is analyzed.

 Tom wants to leave his hometown very badly.
 He is willing to do anything to get out of that place.
 He goes to the cinema to watch movies just to experience what it is like to travel.
 But in the core of his heart, Tom knows he will eventually leave his family for the sake of adventure.
 It does not have to do with his burning desire to go and see the rest of the world, but he tries to somewhat ward off that guilt of leaving his family by saying that his father also left his family, and he thinks that he will definitely do the same sooner or later, like father, like son.

 Tom uses the excuse of his father to prepare himself to leave the house.
 He is concerned about his family.
 Tom realizes that if he is gone, then there will be no one trustworthy that his mother and sister would rely on for their protection.
-But on several occasions, he finds himself saying he will also leave his family because it is in his blood to do such an act; leave the house and family and never come back.
+But on several occasions, he finds himself saying he will also leave his family because it is in his blood to do such an act: leave the house and family and never come back.
 This is probably his own way of dealing with the guilt that he will experience in the future.

 SEARCH